 That’s it!
 The result is a calculation for the total working days between dates.

 In this article, you saw 5 techniques to help you work with data in Google Sheets.
 These techniques are designed to help you spend less time working with data, and more time engaging your workforce.
+If you enjoyed this post, don’t miss more great Google Sheets spreadsheet tips like how to automate employee cell phone data usage and how to perform an annual compensation review.

 Ready to give it a try?
 Get a free 30-day trial with BeeBole Timesheets to get instant access to payroll, employee time tracking sheets, customizable reports and more.
 The best part?
 Use our Google Sheets add-on to take your HR data to the next level.
 Free for all our users.